 COVID-19 has created some turmoil in global financial markets, hitting many people’s pension pots.
 Here are some tips to help you work out what to do about your pension in these circumstances.

 As things change rapidly during the coronavirus (COVID-19) crisis, this guide will be updated regularly to reflect changes in rules and regulations.

 Stock markets around the world have been hit by the economic disruption from the virus.

 Very few large companies will have escaped these stock market falls.
 This is because stock markets are where small slices of ownership shares are bought and sold.

 The state of the wider global economy also has an impact on stock market prices.
-Experts have warned that the UK economy is set to shrink by 8.3% in 2020 because of the pandemic.
+The Office for National Statistics (ONS) released figures showing that the UK economy is now 24.5% smaller than it was in February.